Diabetes is the 7th leading cause of death globally and claims millions of lives every year .

 One of the primary functions of insulin is to open the blood cells so that glucose can be absorbed by the cells and converted into energy.

-However, if an individual is diagnosed with Diabetes, then either the pancreas has stopped producing enough insulin (Type-1 diabetes) or the insulin produced by the pancreas is not utilized properly by the body (Type-2 diabetes), the condition also referred as insulin resistance .
+If an individual is diagnosed with Diabetes, then the insulin produced by the pancreas is not utilized properly

 At the same time, the cells get starved and eventually end up using up stored protein and fat in the body which can lead to serious damage.